cloudreachability/data/README.md

-# Data
+# Cloud Endpoints

-Helpful data for cloud reachability research.
+Cloud target endpoints for reachability research.

 The repository contains the following files: